Tamiyo/Aero/README.md

 # Aero

-Aero is a statically typed langauge that I am working on that compiles to LLVM-IR.
+Aero is a statically typed langauge that I am working on :).

 ## Dependencies
 Download these dependencies and put them under the `external/` folder.